Agnieszka335/Car-Sharing-Project/README.md

 - Clean and responsive design
 - Informative homepage about the car-sharing service
 - Sections for services and contact details
-- User-friendly navigatiFully static and requires no installation
+- User-friendly navigation - fully static and requires no installation

 ## Technologies Used
 - HTML5 for the structure